 Relationships should be a source of great comfort and happiness, where we feel loved, desired and accepted for who we are.
-However, there can be times when things go wrong in our relationships and we feel disappointment, frustration and distance.
+There can be times, however, when things go wrong in our relationships and we feel disappointment, frustration and distance.

 Sometimes this is the result of having to deal with the distress of something specific, such as an affair, fertility problems, bereavement, and work or money pressures.
 Other times, we lead such busy lives that it’s easy to neglect our relationship, and without meaning to, we fall into patterns of behaviour that feel stuck or destructive – such as constant bickering, ignoring each other or having blazing rows.
 The person we loved more than anyone starts to feel like a stranger.

 Through counselling you can work out where things have gone wrong and learn how to mend, nurture and cherish your relationship.
 You can work together to develop more constructive attitudes and behaviour and find more harmonious and fulfilling ways of being together.

 Every couple’s relationship is unique.
 I have experience of working with clients from many different backgrounds on a wide range of issues.
 I work with couples in both heterosexual and same sex relationships.